-In 2018, Louisiana adopted a law requiring courts to order some domestic violence offenders to surrender their firearms to local law enforcement.
-However, the law gives offenders the option to ask law enforcement to transfer their firearms to a third party chosen by the offender.
+In 2018, Louisiana adopted a law requiring courts to order some people subject to domestic violence firearm prohibitions to surrender their firearms to local law enforcement.
+However, the law gives them the option to ask law enforcement to transfer their firearms to a third party.
 The law requires courts to order surrender of firearms in two types of situations: (1) after the issuance of a domestic violence protective order that prohibits firearm possession; and (2) after specified types of domestic violence convictions, including domestic abuse battery, specified offenses of battery of a dating partner, and unlawful possession of a firearm by a person convicted of domestic abuse battery or certain offenses of battery of a dating partner.1 In 2019, Louisiana expanded the list of domestic violence offenses for which this transfer is required, adding domestic abuse aggravated assault, aggravated assault on a dating partner, and certain felony convictions for crimes committed against family members, household members, and dating partners.2

 Under Louisiana’s surrender law, when a person is convicted of a disqualifying domestic violence offense or becomes subject to a firearm-prohibiting protective order, the court must at the same time issue an order suspending that person’s concealed carry permit, directing the person to surrender their firearms, and requiring that the person provide information about the number and location of firearms in their possession (or a declaration stating they do not possess any).3 The court must then inform the person in open court that they are required to transfer all firearms in their possession to the sheriff within 48 hours.4